lerina/lerina.github.io/index.md

 Software Enginering, Software Development habits, processes and cult like practices.

 TDD, BDD, the noise has reached cult-like levels.
-So here is my contribution, when you code, I urge you to let SECT prevail.
+So here is my contribution, when you code, I urge you to stand by the SECT:

 - `S` tory Driven Requirements
 - `E` xample Driven Design